See the latest vacancies and find out about working for MSF UKJobs in the UK

 An external and independent Data and Safety Monitoring Board also ensure that the highest standards in patient safety and data reliability are met.

 Independent Ethics Review Boards (ERBs) are charged with protecting the rights, safety and wellbeing of clinical trial participants.

 They review all aspects of a study before deciding whether it can go ahead or not.
 Before a site is allowed to start enrolling patients, the ERB will review all study-related materials including the protocol, standard operating procedures and patient materials.
 ERB’s also perform periodic reviews throughout the study’s duration.

-TB Practecal is being reviewed by the following independent Ethics Review Boards (ERB):
+TB PRACTECAL has been approved by the following independent Ethics Review Boards (ERB):

-- Médecins Sans Frontières/Doctors Without Borders (MSF) - ERB
+- Médecins Sans Frontières/Doctors Without Borders (MSF) Ethics Review Board

-- London School of Hygiene and Tropical Medicine (LSHTM) - ERB
+- London School of Hygiene and Tropical Medicine (LSHTM) Observational/Interventions Research Ethics Committee

 Meet the project management team